 The aim of the Community Food National Reference Group is to support a stronger community food sector in order to tackle health inequalities and poverty.
 The group’s current focused work hopes to achieve this aim by supporting:

-We are currently planning to support 3 or 4 pilot collaborative projects across Scotland to progress this work.
+We supported three pilot collaborative projects (Perth and Kinross Council, Dumfries and Galloway Community Food Network and Outer Hebrides Social Economy Partnership) to progress this work.
+You can find information about these projects in the case study section of the website.
 We also plan to share practice through webinars, our regular e-bulletin and information on this website.